joanalnu/Genetics10/README.md

 (jump to the info for educators below)

 ## How to use the code
-This is a Jupyter Notebook based software, which makes it easy as it does not require any installations.
-First, go to the [project's GitHub](https://github.com/joanalnu/genetics10) and download the files (you can clone the repository or download a ZIP folder) by clicking the ```code``` button.
+This is a Jupyter Notebook based software, which makes it easy to yse as it does not require any installations.
+You can simply open the notebook on the browser and start coding right-away.
+Before starting you can decide which tool to use: Jupyter Lab online or Google Colab. both are free browser-based tools that enable you to open, edit, and run Jupyter Notebooks.
+See the next section for [Jupyter  Lab online](#how-to-use-jupyter-lab-online) and [Google Colab](#how-to-use-google-colab) tutorials.

+### How to use Jupyter Lab online
+First, go to the [project's GitHub](https://github.com/joanalnu/genetics10) and download the files by clicking the ```code```button (you can also clone the repository).
 If you download the ZIP don't forget to decompress it.

 ![Image of GitHub download button](https://github.com/joanalnu/genetics10/raw/main/pictures/githubbutton.png)